 Trinity's rowing program takes advantage of both Hartford's proximity to the magnificent Connecticut River and an indoor rowing facility housed in the Ferris Athletic Center.
 During the spring and autumn, rowers work out on the river.
 Sculls are stored in the newly-renovated Friends of Trinity Rowing Boathouse in East Hartford.
 In the off-season, rowers also stay in shape using our 16-seat rowing tanks and 40 stationary ergometers.

-The College also has a wide range of outdoor facilities, including Robin L. Sheppard Field, a state-of-the-art artificial turf field hockey and lacrosse field with lights, along with two Class A soccer/lacrosse fields, softball and baseball diamonds, eight tennis courts, and four recently renovated intramural fields.
+The College also has a wide range of outdoor facilities, including Robin L. Sheppard Field, a state-of-the-art artificial turf field hockey and lacrosse field with lights, newly-constructed baseball and softball diamonds and soccer field, eight tennis courts, and four recently renovated intramural fields.
 Additionally, Trinity makes use of a number of other high-quality athletic facilities throughout the Greater Hartford area.

 KOEPPEL COMMUNITY SPORTS CENTER

 The Koeppel Community Sports Center is a multi-use athletic facility on the southern edge of campus that will serve as home-ice for Trinity Men's and Women's Ice Hockey teams, and will provide opportunities for faculty, students, and staff to collaborate with the community through academic and athletic mentoring programs.
 Its centerpiece is Albert Creighton Williams '64 Ice Rink.